sardana-org/sardana-followup/20200604/MINUTES.md

 1. Demo:
    * New MeasuremengGroup configuration API and expconf macros
    * Improved PCTV widget and Taurus entry point for TauruForm items factories
        * MaxIV integrates detectors as counter/timer controllers.
-The detecotrs just save data in the data center and these are not seen by the control system.
+The detectors just save data in the data center and these are not seen by the control system.
 SEP2 and Referable controllers could be used here to get the URI to the data to the Sardana file e.g. hdf5 with VDS to the detector's data.